frnssmmr/frnssmmr/README.md

 - 👋 Hi, I’m @frnssmmr
 - 👀 I’m interested in Web Developer
-- 🌱 I’m currently learning HTML&CSS, PHP and Javascript
+- 🌱 I’m currently learning HTML&CSS, PHP, Javascript and Python
-- 💞️ I’m looking to collaborate on -
+- 💞️ I’m looking to collaborate on M
-- 📫 How to reach me -
+- 📫 How to reach me frnssmmr@gmail.com

 <!---
 frnssmmr/frnssmmr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.